CyrilleBonamy/homeassistant-apsystems/README.md

 * there is a date sensor to identify exactly date/time refers each sensor data

 ### URL's Utilised
-The URL called is ``https://apsystemsema.com/ema/ajax/getReportApiAjax/getPowerOnCurrentDayAjax`` It is only called from sunset to sunrise and the sensor going offline at night
+The URL called are ``https://apsystemsema.com/ema/ajax/getReportApiAjax/getPowerOnCurrentDayAjax``, ``https://www.apsystemsema.com/ema/ajax/getReportApiAjax/getPowerWithAllParameterOnCurrentDayAjax`` and ``https://www.apsystemsema.com/ema/ajax/getReportApiAjax/findMeterEcuEveryYearEnergyInLifeTime``
+It is only called from sunset to sunrise and the sensor going offline at night

 ### Installation